-It is the job of a Defense Attorney to guide you through our complicated legal system and advocate for you at every step of the way.
-Police, Detectives, Prosecutors and Judges are all professionals who are crucial to the outcome of a criminal matter.
+It is the job of a Defense Attorney to guide you through the criminal legal system and advocate for you at every step of the way.
+Police, Detectives, Prosecutors and Judges are all professionals who are crucial to the outcome of a criminal cases.
 A Criminal Defense Attorney can deal with these professionals for you.
 Understanding the crucial decisions that have to be made can only be done with an experienced attorney who can summarize these decisions and advise you on how to proceed.
 Criminal Defense Attorneys are licensed by the Supreme Court to practice law and are ethically sworn to put a client’s interests first.

 What does a prosecutor do?

 Prosecuting Attorneys represent the USA, State, City, Municipality or Village in a courtroom.
 They act as the attorneys for law enforcement inside of courtrooms and see charges through the judicial process.
 If a criminal charge is resolved before trial, the plea offer or resolution is made by the prosecuting attorney.
 If no resolution is possible without a trial the prosecuting attorney presents the government’s case against a defendant in the courtroom.

 Judges oversee the judicial process in courtrooms from the local level to the Supreme Court.
 The most familiar type of Judge presides over courtrooms where parties argue civil or criminal matters.
 Judges are generally given great leeway to run courtrooms and make decisions about how to apply courtroom rules and activity.